TheBlueTemplar/Path_Of_The_Vattghern_Public/README.md

 * **Mutations** - Mutagenic effects are not just limited to the player, but enemies can also spawn with them, granting them new skills and effects, along with visuals
 * **Corpses** - Most enemies can drop corpses (almost 50 currently), that can be dissected in the crafting tent to yield resources (some exclusive to them, like special mutagens, or crafting items!)
 * **Enemies** - 20 Enemies total added to the mod!
 Expanding the geist, undead, noble, mercenary and bandit factions currently!
 And of course, with more on the way!
+* **Skills** - More than 35 Skills added, including special mutagen skills, vattghern signs and weapon skills!
 * **Events** -  (and encounters): 45 Total and counting, in an effort to provide narrative and immersion.
 Some of PoV's mechanics are even "locked" behind certain "story" events
 * **Starting Scenarios** - 3 Different ones, for different tastes (solo start, OP start, normal start), all fitting their niche.
 * **New Items and Weapons** - Quite a few new items like weapons, armor, shields, ammo and accessories to complement a player's options (Currently: 25 Items)